Sparkles emoji

-The Sparkles emoji (✨) is an emoji that has one large star surrounded by smaller stars.
+The Sparkles emoji is an emoji that has one large star surrounded by smaller stars.
 Originating from Japan to represent sparkles used in anime and manga, the sparkles are often used as emphasis in text by surrounding words or phrases with it.
-It is the third most-used emoji in the world on Twitter as of 2021, and since the early 2020s it has been used by major software companies to represent artificial intelligence.
+It is the third most-used emoji in the world on Twitter as of 2021.
+Since the mid 2020s it has been used by major software companies to represent artificial intelligence, marketing the technology as being "like magic".

 Development

 According to Emojipedia, the Sparkles emoji was first used by Japanese mobile operators SoftBank, Docomo and au in the late 1990s.
 The emoji was added to Unicode 6.0 in 2010 and Emoji 1.0 in 2015.

 On some platforms the Sparkles emoji has been multicoloured whilst on other platforms it has been one colour.
 Twitter and Microsoft's Sparkles have changed from being multicoloured to being a single colour.
 Samsung's version of the emoji previously had a night sky in the background.